thindil/hunter/README.md

 **Note:** This version of README.md is about development version of the program.
 Some things may be different in released version of Hunter.

+This is not released yet, new version based on Tk library.
+For the stable version of the program please look [here](https://github.com/thindil/hunter/tree/master)

 ## Features

 - Two column mode default or one column mode: One column always show files